Sifchain/sifnode/docs/peggy/docs/Scenarios/evmImport.md

 14. Upon seeing the LogLock event, [relayer](Components#relayer) will:
       - [calculate the denom hash](Concepts?id=token-denom-hashing-for-evm-native-assets)
       - create a [NewEthBridgeClaim](Events/NewEthBridgeClaim) and broadcast it to sifnode claim, and then broadcast the event to sifnode.
 The relayers will then update the sequence number they stored
-15. When sifnode starts to process the [NewEthBridgeClaim](Events/NewEthbridgeClaim) the message handler for `CreateEthBridgeClaim` is called, during this it will:
+15. When sifnode starts to process the [NewEthBridgeClaim](Events/NewEthbridgeClaim) the message handler for `CreateEthBridgeClaim` is called; during this, it will:
       - Verify the sender of the claim is a valid Relayer/Witness
-      - Verify the Claim Sequence number is properly ordered, (i.e. a claim is not being handled out of order)
+      - Verify the Claim Sequence number is properly ordered (i.e., a claim is not being handled out of order)
       - Attempt to process the claim depending upon the number of already submitted claims from relayers/witnesses
       - Query the TokenRegistry for metadata on the EVM native asset and determine if it needs to be stored.
 If no metadata exists the
         TokenRegistry keeper method `AddTokenMetadata` will be called, storing all metadata from the claim.
-16. When the [NewEthBridgeClaim](Event/NewEthbridgeClaim) message handler calls `ProcessClaim` it will return a status code of `oracletypes.StatusText` which will be checked to see if the claim status is `StatusText_STATUS_TEXT_SUCCESS` if it is the message handler will call `ProcessSuccessfulClaim` which will instruct the bank module to mint new coins for the denom and value of the claim.
+16. When the [NewEthBridgeClaim](Event/NewEthbridgeClaim) message handler calls `ProcessClaim`, it will return a status code of `oracletypes.StatusText`, which will be checked to see if the claim status is `StatusText_STATUS_TEXT_SUCCESS`, if it is, the message handler will call `ProcessSuccessfulClaim`, which will instruct the bank module to mint new coins for the denom and value of the claim.
 17. After submitting the [NewEthBridgeClaim](Events/NewEthBridgeClaim) the [witnesses](Components#witness) will call `SetEthereumLockBurnSequence` in the
     `EthBridge Module` to update its state on the sifchain blockchain as having processed that claim.
 18. After submitting the [NewEthBridgeClaim](Events/NewEthBridgeClaim) the [relayers](Components#relayer) will call `SetEthereumLockBurnSequence` in the
     `EthBridge Module` to update its state on the sifchain blockchain as having processed that claim.
-19. Finally after sifchain successfully processes the successful claim it will emit a new event signaling the claim was processed successfully.
+19. Finally, after sifchain successfully processes the successful claim, it will emit a new event signaling the claim was processed successfully.

-!> Currently Cosmos Events are transmitted in code for every EthBridgeClaim submitted, but we dont seem to have any events for when a successful claim is transmitted as step 17 calls for, is this in the code and/or needed/wanted?
+!> Currently, Cosmos Events are transmitted in code for every EthBridgeClaim submitted, but we don't seem to have any events for when a successful claim is transmitted as step 17 calls for.
+Is this in the code and/or needed/wanted?

 ## Fees
-Anytime a user wants to import assets into sifchain there are two types of fees that need to be accounted for, user incurred fees and relayer/witness incurred fees.
+Anytime a user wants to import assets into sifchain, there are two types of fees that need to be accounted for, user incurred fees and relayer/witness incurred fees.

 ### User Incurred Fees
 The only fees a user will incur during an import into sifchain will be the EVM native gas fees for: